Located on the slopes of beautiful A-Cha Mountain overlooking

 built in May 2001.

-Presbyterian College and Theological Seminary is located in the
+Presbyterian University and Theological Seminary is located in the

 east section of Seoul.
 If you are driving from the airport, which is